Today's Articles

 Charles Rangel, a former Black politician, was born on this date in 1930.

 He has spent his entire career in public service, first as an Assistant U.S. Attorney for the Southern District of New York and later in the New York State Assembly.
-He was elected to the 92nd Congress in 1970 and has been re-elected to each succeeding congress.
+He was elected to the 92nd Congress in 1970 and re-elected to each succeeding congress.
 Congressman Rangel served 19 terms as the representative from the 15th Congressional District, comprising East and Central Harlem, the Upper West Side, and Washington Heights/Inwood.

 Rangel was the ranking member of the Committee on Ways and Means, chair of the Board of the Democratic Congressional Campaign Committee, and Dean of the New York State Congressional Delegation.
 As the former chair of the Select Committee on Narcotics Abuse and Control, Rangel continues to lead the nation's fight against drug abuse and trafficking.
 In his efforts to reduce the flow of drugs into the United States and solve the continuing drug abuse crisis, he serves as chair of the Congressional Narcotics Abuse and Control Caucus.